noew/nurp6015fall15/README.md

 #### Mid-term exam ####

 This exam will take place around two thirds of the way into the course and will cover the material seen so far during the semester.
-The exam will be in-class, closed book, and will emphasize interpretation of computer output.
-Early in the semester I will give you a few sample questions from last year's exam.
-Questions in this year's mid-term exam will be similar, but not identical.
+The exam will be in-class, closed book, and will emphasize conceptual understanding and interpretation of computer output.

 #### Project ####